promanenko/gigaspaces-sbp-jekyll/spring-data-quick-start.markdown

 # Define a simple entity

-GigaSpaces XAP is in-memory data grid.
-It stores data into spaces, and each space can be configured in different manner(replicated, partitioned etc).
+GigaSpaces XAP is an In-Memory Data Grid.
+It stores data into Spaces, and each Space can be configured in different manner(replicated, partitioned etc).
-For this guide you use an embedded space so you don't have to set up anything extra.
+For this guide you use an `Embedded Space` so you don't have to set up anything extra.

 In this example, you store Book objects with a few annotations.